RedionsTechnologies/PDFScrapping/README.md

 ## Checkbox Images Verification
-Checkbox image is processed to check it's status for checked or unchecked. </br>
+Checkbox image is processed to check it's status for checked or unchecked. <br>
+It uses Convolutional Neural Network (CNN) to identify images and objects into images.
+We are using cnn deep learning model to do that.
+For training purpose we created image dataset manually by exporting images from pdf file.
+It automatically recognized category of images from directory names.

 ## Setting up Virtual Environment and Installing Packages